3 Reasons for Rear-End Accidents in NJ (and How Automatic Brakes Can Help)

 The percentages were determined by reviewing 7,500 accidents across 27 states in the country between 2010 and 2014.
 It was concluded that if all vehicles were equipped with such technology, there would have been almost 700,000 few crashes in 2013.

 While braking and warning technology mentioned in the report is getting cheaper, only 40% of the vehicles sold in the United States offer such packages.
 Automakers, however, hope to make automatic braking features standard in all vehicles over the next decade.
-Until then, if you have been involved in a rear-end collision, contact a personal injury attorney to review your legal options.
+Until then, if you have been involved in a rear-end collision, contact an attorney to review your legal options.

 Contact Lependorf & Silverstein, P.C., Today